What Happens Immediately After Death?

 I have no idea how I will react when my time to die comes.
 Like many others, I may go through stages of denial, anger, bargaining, despair, and resignation.
 There is no way that any of us can impose our own model for the ideal death.
 I hope that the doctors tending me will be honest.
-I would personally rather know when I am to die so that I can spiritually prepare.
-I hope that the medication I receive will allow me to stay conscious and that the people around me will help me to continue my journey, rather than cling to my dying body.
-I hope that I will have courage, equanimity, and clarity, so that my spirit can focus on the experience ahead.
+It is better to die spiritually prepared.
+I hope that the medication I receive will allow me to stay conscious and that the people around me will help me to continue my journey, rather than cling to my dead body.
+It is important to have have courage, equanimity, and clarity so that my spirit can focus on the experience ahead.

 After Death according to hippie guru.

 The 60s hippie guru Ram Dass (Richard Alpert) tells a sad story to illustrate the conflict that the dying person may experience between the part of them that holds them to the earth and the part that wants to move on: “I was told about a twenty-eight-year-old woman named Michelle who was dying of cancer in a hospital and whose mother, a nurse in that very hospital; was working triple-time to keep her only child alive, sleeping in the next bed, leaving her side only to use the bathroom.
 During one of these lavatory breaks, Michelle whispered to another nurse, “Please tell my Mom to let me go.”
 This wasn’t possible, however, and it was not until her mother was persuaded to go out to dinner one night that Michelle managed to slip away.